 Reverse Photos Search is another reverse image search web tool.
-Unlike some others, this one is basic and allows you to upload images from your camera, Photo Library, or other folders.
+Like others, this one is basic and allows you to upload images from your camera, Photo Library, or other folders.

-Once uploaded, the tool will hand your image off to Google Images and try to find a match.
-This is a simple tool if you don’t want to bother with requesting the desktop Google Images site, but the intrusive ads are unsightly.
+Once uploaded, the tool will hand your image off to Google Images, where it tries to find a match.
+This is a simple tool if you don’t want to bother with requesting the desktop Google Images site on your mobile device, but the intrusive ads are unsightly.